It\^o versus Stratonovich in a stochastic cosmological model: Blow-up versus global existence

 Since $\exp\left(-\frac{8}{9 H_0}\right) \in (0,1)$ for $H_0 \in (0,\infty)$, there is a positive probability that $H(t)$ blows up in finite time.
 So, in summary, we obtain the following dual behavior for the solution to SDE \eqref{cosstr}:

 i.e., the solution blows up in finite time with a positive probability $\exp\left(-\frac{8}{9 H_0}\right)$, so the solution ceases to exist in finite time and therefore the asymptotic behavior is never achieved for these samples.
-Consequently, we may conclude that this model presents difficulties in its application to cosmology.
+Consequently, we may conclude that this model presents difficulties in its application to cosmology (at least, in the absence of empirical evidence in favour of such divergence).